 With spinal anaesthesia some people suffer with headaches.

-The risk factor depends on your age, type of anaesthesia, your general health, and how you respond to the medicines used.
-If you have a pre-existing heart or lung disorder, your chances of problems from anaesthesia may be higher.
+The risk factor depends on the patient’s age, type of anaesthesia, general health, and how the patient responds to the medicines used.
+If they have a pre-existing heart or lung disorder, chances of problems from anaesthesia may be higher.